mark-me/mark-me.github.io/_pages/tutorials/kmeans/kmeans.md

 ## Distance

 If we want to group customers by similarity, we need a measure(s) of their similarity; in the statistics field the reverse of similarity is used: distance measures.
+The distance measure used highly impacts the form of the clusters.
-There are
+There are many distance metrics, but the four most important are:

+* **Euclidian distance**: this is the distance we're all used to: the shortest distance between two points.
+* **Manhattan distance**: this is called after the shortest distance a taxi can take through most of [Manhattan](http://becomeanewyorker.com/streets-and-avenues-a-history-of-the-grid-system/), the Euclidian distance, with the difference we have to drive around the buildings.
-* Hamming distances: the number of positions between two strings of equal length at which the corresponding symbols are different.
+* **Hamming distances**: the number of positions between two strings of equal length at which the corresponding symbols are different.
-* Jaccard distance: the inverse of the number of elements both observations share divided (compared to), all elements in both sets
+* **Jaccard distance**: the inverse of the number of elements both observations share divided (compared to), all elements in both sets.

+In addition coefficient measures can also be used as a distance measure, bu sub

 # Determining clusterability